rcalicdan/cia4-laravel-mod/Readme.md

 ## Introduction

 CI4-LaraBridge is a bridge package that brings Laravel-like functionality to CodeIgniter 4 applications.
-This package aims to provide a familiar Laravel development experience while maintaining the speed and simplicity of the CodeIgniter 4 framework with touching its core features.
+This package aims to provide a familiar Laravel development experience while maintaining the speed and simplicity of the CodeIgniter 4 framework without touching its core features.

 >This package is in experimental stage and many more features may change or added